Biruk-Abere/TensorFlow-Cheetsheet/README.md

       -  Reshaping Tensors
       -  Aggregating Tensors
       -  One Hot Encoding in TensorFlow
-      -  Some other math functions
+      -  Some other math functions.